 Music

-Music courses at EPS provide opportunity for students of all experience levels to develop their skill, perform in an ensemble, and be a member of a community of artists.
-Each trimester culminates in an evening performance for the EPS community and students have additional opportunities to extend their classroom learning through performing in assemblies, school events, participating in the WMEA Solo & Ensemble contests, and on special occasions performing for off campus events.
+Music courses at EPS provide opportunities for students of all experience levels to develop their skills, share their work, and be members of a community of artists.
+Performance classes culminate in afternoon and evening concerts for the EPS community and students have additional opportunities to extend their classroom learning through performing in assemblies, school events, participating in the WMEA Solo & Ensemble contests, and on special occasions performing for off campus events.

 Instrumental

-Introduction to Band: open to all orchestral wind and percussion instrumentalists at the beginning level: flute, clarinet, trumpet, trombone, percussion.
+Introduction to Wind Instruments: open to all orchestral wind and percussion instrumentalists at the beginning level: flute, clarinet, trumpet, trombone, percussion.

-Introduction to Orchestra: open to all orchestral string instrumentalists at the beginning level: violin, viola, cello, double bass.
+Introduction to String Instruments: open to all orchestral string instrumentalists at the beginning level: violin, viola, cello, double bass.

 Chamber Music Ensemble is the advanced performance group.
 Repertoire spans a wide variety from traditional music to innovative contemporary compositions.
 This yearlong course meets during the zero-period hour from 7:30-8:15am and is open to wind, string and percussions instruments via audition or faculty recommendations.
 Please contact Dr. Ed Castro at ecastro@eastsideprep.org .